viktordodev/human-vs-monster/README.md

 - You can only use Special Attack 2 times in the game
 - There is also an additional button which Heals you but you can only use it 3 times.
 - However gets to zero health looses the game
-- There is alos a surrender button if you are quiter :).
+- There is also a surrender button if you are quiter :).
 Don't be! :)